arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 The battery is a rechargeable Li-ion 18650.
 It is located in the bottom part of Alvik, to access it you need to remove one Phillip's screw and take out the plastic holder.

 ![Accessing battery compartment](assets/battery_holder.jpg)

+**Changing the battery:**

+1. **Detach the Existing Battery**: Carefully remove the old battery from its compartment.
+2. **Attach a New Battery**: Place the new battery into the holder, ensuring it is securely connected.
+3. **Plug in the Nano ESP32**: If you are using a different controller or have used the robot in another manner, reconnect the Nano ESP32.
+4. **Connect the Nano ESP32 to the Computer**: Use a USB cable to connect the Nano ESP32 to your computer.

+These steps are crucial for resetting the Battery Management System (BMS) after a battery replacement.
+If these steps are not followed, the BMS will remain "off," and the robot will not turn on.

 The Nano ESP32 can report the status of the battery through the terminal of the Arduino Lab for MicroPython and with its RGB status LED.
 To do that you need to call the `Alvik.begin()` function in any program or directly at the command line area.